h-chehab/flynt-test/take-home-test-v2-develop/Report.md

 - [X] Make Ingredient form editable
 - [X] Make ingredients with no type unselectable in recipe page
 - [X] Recipe creation / update are done with expected rules
-- [X] If an ingredient type is modified after a recipe creation, which makes it invalid, a message should appear on the recipe page. <br />
+- [X] If an ingredient type is modified after a recipe creation, which makes it invalid, a message should appear on the recipe page.
+- [X] Additions of notifications (weak system) for the sake of presentation.

 When I added the type to the ingredient table, I thought about the easy way out of setting vegetable as a default value.<br/>
 Only It would not have made sens for most ingredients.